jade-bot/10tcl/README.md

 ## Use

-step 1: create your express app

-    var express = require('express')
-      , app = express()
+    var app = require('10tcl').attack(config)

-step 2: attack it!

-    config = {...}
-    require('10tcl').attack(app, config)

-step 3: run away from it.
+    app.listen(yourPortHere)

-10tcl just went over your models and controllers
+10tcl attack results in an express app configured with routes based on your models and controllers.

 ### Database

-Now app.db contains an connection to your database.
+app.db contains a connection to your database.
 It was done by using Mongoskin and the credentials on the config object.

 ### Controllers